Diana Ross: 1959–1970: The Supremes

 Ross began to dominate interviews with the media, answering questions aimed at Ballard or Wilson.
 She pushed for more pay than her colleagues.
 In 1965, she began using the name Diana from the mistake on her birth certificate, surprising Ballard and Wilson who had only known her as Diane.
-Following significant issues with comportment, weight, and alcoholism, Florence Ballard was fired from the Supremes by Gordy in July 1967, hiring Cindy Birdsong from Patti LaBelle and the Bluebelles as Ballard's replacement.
+Following difficulties with comportment, weight, and alcoholism, Florence Ballard was fired from the Supremes by Gordy in July 1967, hiring Cindy Birdsong from Patti LaBelle and the Bluebelles as Ballard's replacement.
 Gordy renamed the group Diana Ross & the Supremes, making it easier to charge a larger performance fee for a solo star and a backing group, as it did for other renamed Motown groups.
 Gordy initially considered having Ross leave the Supremes for a solo career in 1966, eventually changing his mind because he felt the group's success was still too significant for Ross to pursue solo obligations.
 Ross remained with the Supremes until early 1970.

 The group appeared as a trio of singing nuns in a 1968 episode of the popular NBC TV series Tarzan.
 Between their early 1968 single "Forever Came Today" and their final single with Ross, "Someday We'll Be Together", Ross would be the only Supremes member to be featured on many of their recordings, often accompanied by session singers the Andantes or, as in the case of "Someday We'll Be Together", Julia and Maxine Waters and Johnny Bristol.
 Still, Wilson and Birdsong continued to sing on recordings.

-Gordy drove Ross relentlessly throughout this period and Ross, due to anxiety arising from Gordy's demands of her, began suffering from anorexia nervosa, according to her autobiography, Secrets of a Sparrow.
+Gordy drove Ross relentlessly throughout this period and Ross, due to anxiety arising from Gordy's demands, began suffering from anorexia nervosa, according to her autobiography, Secrets of a Sparrow.
 During a 1967 performance in Boston, Massachusetts, Ross collapsed onstage and had to be hospitalized for exhaustion.

 In 1968, Ross began to perform as a solo artist on television specials, including the Supremes' own specials such as TCB and G.I.T. on Broadway, The Dinah Shore Show, and a Bob Hope special, among others.
 In mid-1969, Gordy decided that Ross would depart the group by the end of that year, and Ross began recording her initial solo work that July.
 One of the first plans for Ross to establish her own solo career was to publicly introduce a new Motown recording act.

-Though she herself did not claim their discovery, Motown's publicity department credited Ross with having discovered the Jackson 5.
+Though she did not claim their discovery, Motown's publicity department credited Ross with having discovered the Jackson 5.
 Ross would introduce the group during several public events, including The Hollywood Palace.
 In November, Ross confirmed a split from the Supremes in Billboard.
 Ross's presumed first solo recording, "Someday We'll Be Together", was eventually released as a Supremes recording and became the group's final number-one hit on the Hot 100.
 It was also the final number-one Billboard Hot 100 single of the 1960s.
 Ross made her final appearance with the Supremes at the Frontier Hotel in Las Vegas, Nevada on January 14, 1970.